Sailing Through Point Clouds: Safe Navigation Using Point Cloud Based Control Barrier Functions: Method

 where $\bar{a}_i, \bar{b}_i, \bar{c}_i \in \mathbb{R}$ represents the length of the semi-axes of the unscaled needle, $\bar{\bm{d}}\in\mathbb{N}$ represents the ellipsoid order used to represent the needle, and $\bar{\bm{s}}_i\in\mathbb{R}$ is the scaling factor of the needle.
 As shown in Fig.~\ref{fig:preview_concept_visualization}, the configuration space is discretized using $n_\text{needle} \in \mathbb{N}$ needles.
 Each needle is chosen to point towards a fixed angle within the robot's body frame obtained from a distribution function $\mathrm{dist}: \mathbb{N} \rightarrow \mathbb{R}$ that maps the needle index to its corresponding angle.
 For example, in Fig.~\ref{fig:preview_concept_visualization}, $n_\text{needle} = 19$ and

 Note that, unlike the Vessel, only the length is extended when the needles are scaled.
-For each needle, its body frame is located at the robot center with its $z$ axis pointing upwards and its $x$ axis pointing from the robot center to the tip of the needle.
+The body frame of each needle is located at the robot center, with its $z$ axis pointing upwards and its $x$ axis pointing from the robot center to the tip of the needle.
 To compute the scaling factor $\bar{\bm{s}}_i$, we first rotate the point cloud by the needle angle to get the points within the needle's body frame

-with $\theta_{\text{needle}, i} \in \mathbb{R}$ represents the angle the $i$-th needle is pointing towards, $\mathbf{R}(\theta_{\text{needle}, i}) \in \mathrm{SO(3)}$ represents the rotation matrix corresponding to the $i$-th needle angle, and $\bm{p}_j, \bm{p}_{w, j} \in \mathbb{R}^3$ representing the position of the $j$-th point in the needle's body frame and world frame, respectively, For $\bm{p}_j$, define
+with $\theta_{\text{needle}, i} \in \mathbb{R}$ represents the angle the $i$-th needle is pointing towards, $\mathbf{R}(\theta_{\text{needle}, i}) \in \mathrm{SO(3)}$ represents the rotation matrix corresponding to the $i$-th needle angle, and $\bm{p}_j, \bm{p}_{w, j} \in \mathbb{R}^3$ representing the position of the $j$-th point in the needle's body frame and world frame, respectively.
+For $\bm{p}_j$, define

 Since the needle can only change its length, not its width or height, we only compute the scale against points with $m_{ij}^{\bar{\bm{d}}} > 0$.
 With this assumption, we have the scale of the $i$-th needle with respect to the $j$-th point as